matt98h/readmeGenerator/Develop/createdREADME.md

 ```

 ## Usage
-For developers looking to expedite the process of creating a readme.md file
+developers will use it

 ## License
-Licensed under the MIT license.
+Licensed under the None license.

 ## Contribution Notes
-undefined
+There currently is only one contriubutor to the website

 ## Questions
   *   name: Matthew Huus
-  *   email: matthew.huus3@gmail.com
+  *   email: matthew.huus3@gmail.co
   *   github: https://www.github.com/matt98h